polypoyo/nova-rs/docs/contributing.md

 ## Project Guidelines

-These documents outline the purpose of the project and the rules you must adhear to.
+These documents outline the purpose of the project and the rules you must adhere to.

 #### Principles